sethmlarson/sethmlarson.dev/app/markdown/2025-11-25/mobile-browsers-and-telephone-numbers.md

-# Mobile browsers see telephone numbers everywhere
+# WebKit browsers see telephone numbers everywhere

-Just like Excel seeing everything as a date, mobile browsers automatically interpret many numbers as telephone numbers.
+Just like Excel seeing everything as a date,
+[WebKit mobile browsers](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html) automatically interpret many numbers as telephone numbers.
 When detected, mobile browsers replace the text in the HTML with a clickable `<a href="tel:...">` value that when selected will call the number denoted.
 This can be helpful sometimes, but frustrating other